 When to file

 There is no waiting period to file a petition to seal a non-conviction.
-However, if you are in jail or have criminal cases still going on in court, your case for sealing of records is weak.
+However, if you are in jail or have criminal cases still going on in court, your case for sealing your records is weak.
 Once a reasonable amount of time has passed after your last conviction and last court date, it may be easier to convince a judge that you are not likely to get in trouble with the law in the future and there is no need to keep your record open.

 You have a right to look at your criminal case files at the courthouse.
 This might be helpful if you have trouble remembering what happened in your cases or the CORI is unclear.

 The court process and legal standard to seal a criminal case

 After you file your paperwork in court, you will have 1 or 2 hearings.

 If the court uses a 2-step process, the judge enters an order at the first hearing deciding whether it is likely your case(s) will be sealed based on your circumstances.
 If the judge rules in your favor, a second hearing will be scheduled where the judge will make the decision about whether to seal your record(s).
 Notice of the second hearing will be posted in the courthouse in or near the clerk’s office for at least 7 days.